The Virgil C. Lott Medal

 Previous recipients of the Virgil C. Lott Medal are: Former Chief Justice of the Texas Supreme Court Wallace B. Jefferson, Class of 1988, who received the medal in 2011; Texas State Senator Rodney Ellis, Class of 1979, who was honored in 2013; the Hon.
 Ron Kirk, Class of 1979, former Mayor of Dallas and the U.S. Trade Representative from 2009 to 2013.
 Mr. Kirk was awarded the medal in 2015; and, Myra McDaniel, Class of 1975, Texas’ first African American Secretary of State who was honored in 2017.

-Mr. Bledsoe will be honored at a gala dinner on February 7, 2019, where his family and the leadership of the Law School will be joined by the family and friends of Virgil C. Lott.
+Mr. Bledsoe was honored at a gala dinner on February 7, 2019, where his family and the leadership of the Law School will be joined by the family and friends of Virgil C. Lott.

 About Gary Bledsoe